Mwarssame/Mohamed-Warssame/README.md

 🧑‍🏫 About Me : Mohamed Warssame ( Hackney).
 Free Courses available at ://fadilatechno.com/courses/

 Since 2001, I have been working in front of the same screen — but the light changes every six months.
-Technology evolves rapidly, and so do I. Staying current and adapting has always been my mission, and now I anm excited to share that knowledge with you through expert teaching and training.
+Technology evolves rapidly, and so do I. Staying current and adapting has always been my mission, and now I am excited to share that knowledge with you through expert teaching and training.

 I saw a pentester relying on a tool and reporting that a server in a /25 subnet was offline.
 In reality, the server was live and reachable on the network — the tool just couldn’t see it.